michaelmendelsohn/Riot_Api/README.md

 - get match timeline by match id
     - store in a DB
 5. Create concurrent processing that will speed this up

+Database HierArchy

+- match_participant_view
+    - 1 Row Per Partcipant in each match.
+Each participant will have same value for match date, game duration, queue type
+    - Contains all raw data on participant as is available
+- match_timeline_view
+    - 1 row per minute per participant in each match

+- summoner_performance_view
+    - derived table created from above information
+    - 1 row per match per summoner with aggregated stats (e.g. GD 15, Win/Loss, CSD 15, others?)
+-